 One year later, she’s living in a coral bed across Marlin and Nemo’s anemone.
 Life seems just fine, until a freak accident causes her to remember something: her parents are in California!
 Thus, she talks Marlin and Nemo into going with her across the ocean to find her parents.
 Once a traumatizing giant squid attack follows after a trip through the East Australian Current, Dory gets separated from her clown fish friends, ending up in the Marine Life Institute, quarantined and tagged for shipment to the Cleveland aquarium.
 Yet she’ll stop at nothing to find her family!

-Along with the memorable new characters and intense emotion, the world’s setup also adds tremendous influence on Dory’s journey of literal self-discovery.
+Along with the memorable new characters and intense emotion, the world’s setup also adds tremendous influence on Dory’s journey of literal self-discovery, however scientifically inaccurate it may be, even by Pixar standards.
 While it’s not in the ocean, it’s for the majority of the part in the amusement park reminiscing Sea World.
 The film’s director Andrew Stanton has stated that Finding Dory features a new upgrade from their usual RenderMan system, allowing the animators to craft indirect light.
 Now let me tell you something: it pays off—each individual location has its own set of colors and textures to brim its own unique feel, making you feel like you’re there.
 It’s incredible to see how the barnacles and kelp decorate the environment, as well as how the soft, vivid memories of Dory are rendered as they come back to her.
 The aquarium’s brilliant blue fish tank looks the most visually satisfying of all the set pieces, all even more of an immersive delight in 3D.
 It almost seems like computer animation exists specifically for underwater animation.

 In the end, the stunning animation adds so much power into Dory’s discovery of her past.
 It’s all a matter of asking, “What would Dory do?”
 I felt surprisingly empowered while seeing a seemingly hopeless fish like Dory resolved a major issue independently by learning the way around her disability.
-Contrary to my thoughts coming into the theater, the mentally disabled can learn quite a bit from Finding Dory.
+While there are plenty of red flags in various characters to contradict that very message, the mentally disabled can learn quite a bit from Finding Dory.

 Have a great weekend, and happy watching!